BuildForSDG/Q-Teachers/README.md

 ## Why

-Talk about what problem this solves, what SDG(s) and SGD targets it addresses and why these are imoirtant
+Talk about what problem this solves, what SDG(s) and SGD targets it addresses and why these are imoirtant This solves the issue if unqualified teachers being hired and no global standard for checking if they are truly qualified it addresses Goal 4(Quality Education) Statement 2 which says to help design a solution to help increase the supply of qualified teachers.
+This is really important because if we can get quality education to all the developing countries it will help in progressing their developments to developed countries because they will have enlightened young minds helping them to grow.
 ## Usage
  How would someone use what you have built, include URLs to the deployed app, service e.t.c when you have it setup